jdemeyer1/SelfieMission/README.md

 The Payload Cut Down provides an alternative method of terminating the flight by separating the balloon from the payload.
 This time-based cut down is based on an Arduino Pro Mini.

 ## Selfie Module
 The Selfie Module is the heart of the selfie sequence.
-This module operated the arm (both extending and retrieving) through a motor controller, communicated with the selfie camera over wifi, use a Hall Effect sensor to stop arm movement, and communicated status updates with the Selfie Flight Computer.
+This module operated the arm (both extending and retrieving) through a motor controller, communicated with the selfie camera over wifi, use a Hall Effect sensor to stop arm movement, and communicated status updates with the Selfie Flight Computer.<br/>
 <img src="MissionImages/SelfieModule.jpg" width="460" height="345">

 ## Selfie Flight Computer